Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 * expressiveness of code in general
 * ...

-As a general principle: **keep in mind that most probably the code you're writing will be written once and then read many times by multiple people.** It's worth insisting
+As a general principle: **keep in mind that most probably the code you're writing will be written once and then read many times by multiple people.**

 Pro tip: to get you started here is a short intro to what idiomatic [Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html), [Go-lang](https://golang.org/doc/effective_go.html) and [JavaScript](http://javascript.crockford.com/code.html) is.

 ## 5. Preventing Over-Engineering or Premature Optimizations

-Some say that premature optimizations are the root of all evil and misery in software engineering, we say it's a waste of your's and others precious time.
+Some say that premature optimizations are the root of all evil and misery in software engineering.
+We say it's a waste of your's and companies precious time.
 When reviewing code, pay special attention to newly written wrappers, libraries and abstractions since they might be introduced prematurely to the codebase.

 Also consider premature introduction of 3rd party libraries and evaluate the value that they bring to the codebase as a whole.
 Ask yourself, if the newly introduced library can perhaps be replaced with minimal amount of custom code?